wearefuturegov/essex.gov.uk/docs/documentation/core/components/breadcrumbs.md

 Breadcrumbs show users where they are in the website hierarchy and they provide a way to navigate through previous levels of content.

 They should always be displayed at the top of the page.

+We also remove hyperlink styles for the last-child in the breadcrumbs.